savoirfairelinux/jami-client-android/README.md

 ### Troubleshoot

 Jami Android doesn't use the system's `pkg-config`; it builds its own version with custom parameters to support cross-compilation.
-However, after cleaning the project, `pkg-config` may not be rebuilt, which could result in falling back to the system's version, leading to errors when trying to locate shared libraries.
+However, after cleaning the project, `pkg-config` may not be rebuilt, which could result in falling back to the system's version, leading to errors when attempting to locate shared libraries.

 ```sh
 cd jami-client-android/daemon/extras/tools